 He is the founder of Culturebot.org, one of the web’s most adventurous and respected arts and culture magazines.
 He is a 2014 recipient of the prestigious Creative Capital | Warhol Foundation Arts Writers Grant for his research project, Ephemeral Objects: Art Criticism for the Post-Material World.

-His writing has been published in The Atlantic Monthly, The Guardian (UK), Art Practical, TheatreForum, The Live Art Almanac Volume 3, Dancehouse Diary (Melbourne, Australia), and Americans for the Arts’ ARTSBlog, among other outlets.
-He has taught cultural producing and critical writing at UC San Diego, Bennington, NYU, The New School, Brock University (St. Catharines, Ontario) and Royal Holloway, University of London.
+His writing has been published in The Atlantic Magazine, The L.A.
+Review of Books, The Guardian (UK), Art Practical, TheatreForum, The Live Art Almanac Volume 3, Dancehouse Diary (Melbourne, Australia), and Americans for the Arts’ ARTSBlog, among other outlets.
+He has taught cultural producing and critical writing at UCLA, UC San Diego, Bennington, NYU, The New School, Brock University (St. Catharines, Ontario) and Royal Holloway, University of London.
 His work and ideas have been included in syllabi in courses at Princeton, UC Berkeley, George Washington University and other educational institutions.

 Andy has advised countless artists and served on numerous panels for arts organizations and funders including the Mellon Foundation, United States Artists, The Pew Center for Arts & Heritage’s Philadelphia Music Project, New Music USA, The New York Foundation for the Arts, The Six Points Fellowship for Emerging Jewish Artists, the National Performance Network, The MAP Fund, Here Arts Center, Dixon Place and more.